Silence, a Luigi's Mansion fanfic

 Luigi…that was the name of my music partner…

-The musician turned away.
-For a moment Luigi considered saying something to her, but he couldn't think of anything that might help.
-So instead, he tried placing a hand on her shoulder.
+The musician turned away, suddenly sullen.
+Luigi considered saying something to her, but couldn't think of anything that might help.
+Instead, he tried placing a hand on her shoulder.
 Despite him being a human and her being a ghost, Luigi's hand didn't pass through the spirit.
-Normally, he would've taken time to question this, but he decided that now was not the time to consider that.
+Normally, he would've taken time to question this more seriously, but now was not the time to consider that.

 It felt like hours had passed before Melody once again turned to Luigi.
-Her eyes were like a melting pool for emotions; peace, sadness, determination, and perhaps even something else was mixed in with memories both ancient and new.
+Her eyes glistened with both gratitude and memories long forgotten.

-Luigi with about to open his mouth to reply with something along the lines of 'You're welcome', but the ghost musician hushed him with her finger.
+Luigi with about to open his mouth to reply with something along the lines of 'You're welcome', but the ghost musician shushed him.

 I can understand that you might not like the result, but you must return me to a painting if you wish to progress through here.
 There can be no exceptions, for if even one spirit remains in this place, more will flock to it.
 Unlike the other ghosts, I will not hate you for sealing me away.
 I have been alone for longer than anybody could wish.
-Before you give me peace, however, you must make two simple promises to me.
+Before you give me peace, however, would you please make two promises to me?

 Half curious, half sympathetic, Luigi nodded.

-First, you must take the music on my piano and preserve it.
+First, take the music on my piano and preserve it.
 I do not want the piece that I have protected for this long to be forgotten again.

-Though confident before, Melody once again turned away to stare at the piano keys.
+Melody once again turned away to stare at the piano keys, leaving Luigi mystified.
 The two on the bench were drenched in quietness, with only the sound of occasional whispering in the background (one would never know whether it was from ghosts or the wind).
-The quietness ended, however, when a clock somewhere in the mansion announced that another hour had passed.
-With this, Melody 'stood' up, took some sheet music off the piano, and handed it to Luigi.
+The quietness ended abruptly when a clock somewhere in the mansion announced that another hour had passed.
+With this, Melody 'stood' up, took the sheet music off the piano, and handed it to Luigi.

 Time is passing quickly.
 You must continue your quest before you grow weary.
 Please finish me and be on your way.